City-of-Helsinki/django-helusers/README.md

 ### Django session login

 Django session login is the usual login to Django that sets up a session and is typically implemented using a browser cookie.
-After authentication is completed everything proceeds, as if the user had logged in using username and password in the login form.
+This is usually done using form with username & password fields.
+Django-helusers adds another path that delegates the login to an OIDC provider.
+User logs in at the provider and, upon successful return, a Django session is created for them.
 For us, the main use case has been allowing logins to Django admin.

-Each installation ("client" in OIDC parlance) will need its own configuration in Tunnistamo and matching configuration in your project settings file.
-Usually three pieces of information are needed:
+To support session login Django-helusers needs three settings that must be configured both at Helsinki OIDC provider and your project instance.
+The settings are:
 * client ID
 * client secret
 * Tunnistamo OIDC endpoint
+`Client` is OAuth2 / OIDC name for anything wanting to authenticate users.
+Thus your application would be a `client`

 Additionally you will need to provide your "callback URL" to the folks configuring Tunnistamo.
 This is implemented by `python-social-auth` and will, by default, be `https://app.domain/auth/complete/tunnistamo/`.
 During development on your own laptop your `app.domain` would be `localhost`.

 After you've received your client ID, client secret and Tunnistamo OIDC endpoint you would configure them as follows:
 ```python
 SOCIAL_AUTH_TUNNISTAMO_KEY = 'https://i/am/clientid/in/url/style'
 SOCIAL_AUTH_TUNNISTAMO_SECRET = 'iamyoursecret'